denpo1022/Pixiv-Crawler-with-GUI/README.md

 ## TODO

-1. Let users can specify how many works they want to crawl.
+1. Let users can specify how many works they want to download.
 2. Add "pause", "stop", "continue" function.
 3. Add multi-thread procession.
 4. Add more comments for explaining the codes.